Dr CHEUNG Yim Lui Carol

 (852) 3943 0791

-Using ocular imaging technology to study human circulation and nervous systems, and link with eye, brain and cardiovascular diseases, in particular, diabetic retinopathy, glaucoma, Alzheimer’s disease and stroke.
+Using ocular imaging technology and artificial intelligence to study human circulation and nervous systems, and link with eye, brain and cardiovascular diseases, in particular, diabetic eye disease, glaucoma, Alzheimer’s disease and stroke.

 |Editorial Board Member||Journal of Alzheimer's Disease|

 |Member||Multidisciplinary Ophthalmic Imaging (MOI) cross-sectional group, the Annual Meeting Program Committee (AMPC), Association for Research in Vision and Ophthalmology (ARVO)|

 |Honorary Member||Retinal Vascular Disease Committee, Cross-strait Medical and Health Exchange Association|